Help During the Most Sensitive Times

 Counseling

-Through Counseling, I offer a warm and safe space where clients can unpack thoughts, feelings, and experiences that may be painful or overwhelming.
-When unprocessed, adverse experiences can add a heavy burden to already complex times in life.
-Counseling is a clinical service, and the purpose is to help people find relief and freedom from symptoms of anxiety, depression, trauma.
+Through Counseling, I offer a warm and safe space where clients can unpack thoughts, feelings, and experiences that can feel painful or overwhelming.
+When unprocessed, certain experiences can add a heavy burden to already complex times in life.
+Counseling is a clinical service, and the purpose is to help people find relief and freedom from symptoms of anxiety, depression, or trauma.

 Coaching

-Coaching is for people who are ready to examine their role in the family dynamic, how this impacts their child’s development, and prioritize becoming the parent they want to be.
-Through coaching, parents can heal and shed unprocessed experiences from their own histories, examine what they truly want to give to their children, and take steps to bring this into reality.
+Coaching is for people who are ready to examine their role in the family dynamic, look at how this impacts their child’s development, and prioritize becoming the parent they want to be.
+Through coaching, parents can heal and shed unprocessed experiences from their own histories, explore what they truly want to give to their children, and take steps to bring this into reality.

 Consultation

-Consultation is for those who have questions on a specific topic or want a professional opinion on a given situation.
-This is generally for people who want a discussion without ongoing support.
-People often seek consultation for topics such as whether or not their child needs therapy, which types of therapy to pursue, divorce, blending families, or complications during pregnancy, including hyperemesis.
+Consultation is for those who have generalized questions on a specific topic or want a professional opinion regarding a given situation.
+This is for people who want a brief discussion without ongoing support.
+People often seek consultation for topics such as whether or not a child needs therapy, which types of therapy to pursue, navigating changes, or complications during pregnancy, like hyperemesis.

 My Approach